KimRass/warehouse/Database/SQL/SQL.md

 - `START WITH` specifies the root row(s) of the hierarchy. `START WITH` 다음에 조건을 명시할 수도 있다.
 - `CONNECT BY` specifies the relationship between parent rows and child rows of the hierarchy.
 It always joins a table to itself, not to another table.
 - `PRIOR` should occur exactly once in each `CONNECT BY` expression. `PRIOR` can occur on either the left-hand side or the right-hand side of the expression, but not on both.
+- If the query contains a `WHERE` clause without a join, then Oracle eliminates all rows from the hierarchy that do not satisfy the condition of the `WHERE` clause.
+Oracle evaluates this condition for each row individually, rather than removing all the children of a row that does not satisfy the condition.
+- For each row returned by a hierarchical query, the `LEVEL` pseudocolumn returns 1 for a root row, 2 for a child of a root, and so on
+- The `CONNECT_BY_ISLEAF` pseudocolumn returns 1 if the current row is a leaf of the tree defined by the `CONNECT BY` condition, 0 otherwise.
+- The `CONNECT_BY_ROOT` pseudocolumn returns the root.
 ```sql
 SELECT last_name, employee_id, manager_id, LEVEL
 FROM employees